-The principal activities of the Group are manufacturing and sales of metal products and building construction materials.
+The principal activities of the Company and its subsidiaries (the "Group") are manufacturing and sales of metal products and building construction materials.

-The consolidated financial statements are presented in Hong Kong dollars which is the same as the functional currency of the Company.
+The consolidated financial statements are presented in Hong Kong dollars which is also the functional currency of the Company.

-2. APPLICATION OF NEW AND REVISED HONG KONG FINANCIAL REPORTING STANDARDS ("HKFRSs")
+2. APPLICATION OF NEW AND AMENDMENTS TO HONG KONG FINANCIAL REPORTING STANDARDS ("HKFRSs")